 Senior Studio projects, completed during the final year of the BFA, are exhibited in the campus' Samuel Dorsky Museum of Art.
 A small sampling of visiting artists from recent years includes:

 All Painting & Drawing classes except Senior Studio are open as electives to students in any BFA major.
-Students enrolled as BA or BS Visual Arts, or BS Art Education majors may choose Painting & Drawing as a concentration or take our classes as electives.
+Students enrolled as BS Visual Arts, or BS Art Education majors may choose Painting & Drawing as a concentration or take our classes as electives.
 Some students expand their future options by completing majors in both Art Education and the Painting & Drawing BFA.
 Please see the Visual Arts pages or contact an advisor for further information.